The N Smith Charitable Settlement

 Governance and Leadership

 The N Smith Charitable Settlement is governed by four trustees who receive no remuneration, payments, or benefits from the charity.
-The settlement is administered by Kuit Steinart Levy (Kuits), a Manchester-based law firm, with administrative support from Linder Myers solicitors in Sale.
+The settlement is administered by Kuit Steinart Levy (Kuits), a Manchester-based law firm.

 The charity has no employees and no trading subsidiaries, operating as a pure grant-making trust.

-Specific trustee names are not publicly disclosed in available sources, though Charlotte Keating at Linder Myers serves as a contact point for grant enquiries.
+Specific trustee names are not publicly disclosed in available sources.

 How to Apply

 The N Smith Charitable Settlement does not maintain a website or online application system.
-Organizations interested in applying for funding must contact the charity directly:
+Organisations interested in applying for funding must contact the charity directly:

-Contact the trustees to inquire about current application procedures, requirements, and deadlines.
+Contact the trustees to enquire about current application procedures, requirements, and deadlines.
 The charity appears to operate on a reactive basis rather than through fixed application rounds.

 Decision Timeline

 Decision timelines are not publicly disclosed.
-Applicants should inquire directly when making initial contact.
+Applicants should enquire directly when making initial contact.

 Success Rates